MukitCSTE/UVicSENG360Labs/lab08/index.md

 # Part 2: Stack Subjugation #

 You already knew that it is easy to clobber the stack (I am sure you have done it plenty of times).
 Can we do anything interesting by overwriting the stack?
 Let us try.
 Call this program `subjugating.c`.
-Compile it and run it.
+Compile it and run it normally (w/o the stack protector).

 ``` c
 #include <stdio.h>